joergschwarzwaelder/hhc2023/Objective-7/README.md

 1457015 20 -rwsr-xr-x 1 root root 16952 Dec 2 22:17 /usr/bin/simplecopy
 ```

-`simplecopy` looks promising as this does usually not exist on Linux systems.
+`simplecopy` looks promising as this does usually not exist on Linux systems (and has a recent last modified date).

 Invoking this binary with some test arguments show interesting error messages and reveals the name of the binary in `/root`:
 ```